Priscilla Achapka

 Priscilla Mbarumun Achakpa is a Nigerian environmental activist.
 She is the founder and Global President of the Women Environment Programme (WEP) that provides women with sustainable solutions to everyday problems.
 Just before that, she was the executive director of WEP.

-In Water Supply and Sanitation Collaborative Council, Achakpa holds the position of the national coordinator for Nigeria.
+In Water Supply and Sanitation Collaborative Council, Achakpa serves as the national coordinator for Nigeria.
 She is the chair of the board of the Abaagu Foundation for youth empowerment.
 In the United Nation Environmental Programme, she was elected as a co-facilitator.

 Early life and education

 Achakpa was married at age 16, became a mother of three children, and then her husband died, leaving her as a young widow.
-Her husband's family disinherited her and she enrolled in school earning degrees in Developmental Studies, Business Administration and Management, follows by postgraduate degrees in Management and Business Administration, and in Developmental Studies.
+Her husband's family disinherited her and she enrolled in school earning degrees in Developmental Studies, Business Administration and Management, followed by postgraduate degrees in Management and Business Administration, and in Developmental Studies.
 She completed a Ph.D. from the University of Business Engineering and Management, Banja Luka and a Professional Certificate from Harvard University Business School.